 Biotechnology Heritage Award

 The Chemical Heritage Foundation (CHF) and the Biotechnology Industry Organization (BIO) selected Robert Langer as the winner of the 2014 Biotechnology Heritage Award.
-The award will be presented during BIO’s annual international convention, which will be held in San Diego, June 23–26, 2014.
+The award was presented during BIO’s annual international convention, held in San Diego, June 23–26, 2014.